Skip to Main Content

 What to Check at the Beginning of the Article

-page from a journal with sections highlighted and numbered
+First page of a journal article with "What to Check at the Beginning" sections highlighted and numbered

 1. That the publisher specializes in scholarly publications: